-Twice as good as once
+Twice as good as one

 Visit it twice, once during the day and once at night.
 At dawn, there will not be many tourists and you can enjoy the fountain in all its splendor, and after midnight the place will have a special aura with the beautiful illumination of the Trevi Fountain.

-How to avoid massive crowds
+How to avoid mass tourism

 Beware of pickpockets